Liquid Gravity

 Structure

 Mainstream science posits that the atomic nucleus is loosely arranged; however, the Liquid Gravity Model (LGM) proposes that the nucleus is tightly organized in a specific configuration.
-There are two primary types of stacking: nesting and layering.
-Generally, smaller atoms and external nuclei are nested together, while internal nuclei are organized in layers.
+There are two primary types of stacking: nesting and cresting.
+The bulk of nucleons nest into each other to form uniform Triangle or Octagonal layers.
+Along the top and bottom of Nuclei, nucleons can form along crest points due to the electromagnetic forces.

 This structured order arises from various forces—such as gravity and electromagnetic interactions—that optimize the shape of the nucleus.
 These stacking configurations significantly influence binding energy calculations and the structural stability of an atom.
 For example, the alpha particle is nested together, resulting in the most stable configuration.